-- If there is more than one person from the same company, it is best to give your business card to the person who seems to be the highest in the hierarchy first (the highest ranking person), then to the other partners.
-If you are not sure of who is in charge, pay attention to who comes forward first.
+- If there is more than one person from the same company, give your business card to the person who seems to be the highest in the hierarchy first (the highest-ranking person), then to the other partners.
+If you are unsure who is in charge, pay attention to who comes forward first.
 It will most likely be the one with the most authority.

-- If you have a meeting between your team and several people from outside your company, the members with the highest position from each side will first exchange their cards with each other.
-Then you should yourself offer your card to the leader, and finally to the other partners.
+- If you have a meeting between your team and several people from outside your company, the members with the highest position from each side will first exchange their cards.
+Then you should offer your card to the leader and the other partners.

 Once you know who to address first, it’s time to introduce yourself.
-This is a very common practice in Japan to start saying your name and company, and then hand over the business card.
+This is a widespread practice in Japan to start saying your name and company and then hand over the business card.
 A simple self-introduction in Japanese would be :

 (your company) no (your name) to môshimasu.
 Dôzo yoroshiku onegai itashimasu.